Level/abstract-level/README.md

 Delete an entry.
 The optional `options` object may contain:

-- `keyEncoding` (string or object): custom key encoding for this operation, used to encode the `key`.
+- `keyEncoding`: custom key encoding for this operation, used to encode the `key`.

 The `callback` function will be called with no arguments if the operation is successful or with an `Error` if deletion failed for any reason.